-- Tax.
+Tax.
 Participating economies' tax regimes can be different and can impact a fund's performance and the returns of the retail investors, creating incentives or disincentives for participation.
 Briefly, fund's tax matters can be categorised as (a) tax related to the fund's structure e.g. unit trust and open-ended investment company; and (b) tax related to funds' payout to investors.
 There are also further considerations on applicable double tax reliefs in cross-border flows.
-While this can be a complex area, further analysis and transparency based on participating economies' tax framework can be valuable to guide further work to make ARFP more competitive and inclusive. - 1631 Transparency of investor requirements.
-Participants in ARFP can also benefit from discussions with regulators to achieve greater clarity and certainty in other relevant 1632 1633 tax-related matters, and in which references could also be made to solutions already in place to facilitate ARFP's launch.
-For example, jurisdictional investor-centric transparency initiatives can involve attempts to "look through" retail mutual funds to register and identify the "ultimate beneficiary owner" for tax and/or 1636 non-resident investor identification purposes.
-However, as cross-border financial portfolio flows involve different legal relationships and structures, documentation 1638 and privacy requirements, such requests can be challenging and costly to comply 1639 with where there are numerous retail investors from different jurisdictions investing 1640 into a fund.
-Another example is OECD's Common Reporting Standards (CRS) on the automated exchange of tax information, which involves 11 APEC member 1642 economies and three ARFP participants.
-As such, discussions with regulators can additionally take on a forward looking view on how to incorporate known developments for the industry to aid preparations.
+While this can be a complex area, further analysis and transparency based on participating economies' tax framework can be valuable to guide further work to make ARFP more competitive and inclusive.
+In addition, ARFP could benefit from a streamlining of tax treatment of eligible funds in participating jurisdictions that would promote a level playing field.

+• Transparency of investor requirements.
+Participants in ARFP can also benefit from discussions with regulators to achieve greater clarity and certainty in other relevant tax-related matters, and in which references could also be made to solutions already in place to facilitate ARFP's launch.
+For example, jurisdictional investor-centric transparency initiatives can involve attempts to "look through" retail mutual funds to register and identify the "ultimate beneficiary owner" for tax and/or non-resident investor identification purposes.
+However, as cross-border financial portfolio flows involve different legal relationships and structures, documentation and privacy requirements, such requests can be challenging and costly to comply with where there are numerous retail investors from different jurisdictions investing into a fund.
+Another example is OECD's Common Reporting Standards (CRS) on the automated exchange of tax information, which involves 12 APEC member economies and four ARFP participating jurisdictions.
+See As such, discussions with regulators can additionally take on a forward looking view on how to incorporate known developments for the industry to aid preparations.